-I, X certify, under penalty of

-e, the following minors are lawfully within the birth, a naturalized citizen or a national of the
+I, X certify, under penalty of perjury, that, to the best of my knowledge, the following minors are lawfully within the United States because they are citizens by birth, a naturalized citizen or a national of the United States.
+(List names of all minors).

 1.

-3.
+2.

+3

 4.

-5.
+5

 6.

 7.

-8.

-9.

-X X
+8

+9

+Χ Χ

 (Signature adult residing in unit) (Date)